albbaous/GWAS_phenotype/README.md

 - `-o`: Specifies the output CSV file

 > ⚠️ **Note**: This command only retrieves metabolite values.
-> You will also need to extract baseline characteristics like age, sex, and BMI to complete phenotype mapping.
+> You will also need to extract baseline characteristics like age, sex, and BMI to complete phenotype mapping
+> You can check values by mirroring/building the same cohort on UKB RAP, selecting a participant and seeing if the values are the same.
+  - i.e, `grep '100010' cohort2.csv` and check they are all the same as column names in UKB rap have metabolite name

 ---